Sometimes students need extra academic support and guidance.

 Academic Coaching is designed for students at Forsyth Country Day School who benefit from individual meetings to develop time management and organizational skills in order to be able to complete projects and homework and plan for assignments more independently.

-The Language Development program provides an individualized, multidisciplinary, diagnostic-prescriptive program designed to meet the specific needs of each student with a diagnosed learning disability and/or attention deficit disorder as the primary diagnosis from a licensed educational psychologist.
+The Language Development program provides an individualized, multidisciplinary, diagnostic-prescriptive program designed to meet the specific needs of each student who has received psychoeducational testing from a licensed educational psychologist that warrants a need for intervention.

 Through a visual, auditory and kinesthetic approach to language, the student's strongest channels of learning are stimulated.
 The Language Development program centers on the remediation of language skill deficits in order to help the student progress in the classroom.